springernature/ml-deploy/README.md

 Bootstraps a fresh MarkLogic installation with an API for deploying applications and applying configuration steps.

-* run configuration scripts to create databases, add indexes etc.
+* runs configuration scripts to create databases, add indexes etc.
-* deploy applications packaged as zip files
+* deploys xquery applications packaged as zip files
-* manage multiple versions of applications
+* manages multiple versions of applications

+## Installation

+`./build` creates a MarkLogic configuration package at `target/package.zip`.

+`./deploy.sh` deploys the package to a MarkLogic host.
+See script for options.

 ## Application Management